Msgr. Gerald Burns

-Summary of Abuse Allegations against Msgr.
-Gerald J. Burns:
+Summary of Sexual Abuse Allegations against Msgr.
+Gerald Burns:

-In 1994, Bishop James Timlin received a letter from a woman whose husband was sexually abused by Msgr.
+According to media reports, in 1994, Bishop James Timlin received a letter from a woman whose husband was sexually abused by Msgr.
 Gerald Burns during the time he was an altar boy at St. John’s in the early 1950s.
-Burns denied the allegation, but accepted the Bishop’s recommendation that he retire from ministry.
-Burns and the Diocese of Scranton paid for the man’s therapy for several years.
+Burns denied the allegation, but accepted the Bishop’s recommendation that he retire from ministry in the Diocese of Scranton.